-County Public Health Officer Dr. Wilma Wooten notes that the rise in local cases follows a rapid reopening of many sectors of the economy.
+Dr. Wooten, the County's top pubic health offical, notes that the rise in local cases follows a rapid reopening of many sectors of the economy.
 “People are going out in larger numbers and interacting with people outside their household.”
 That’s especially true of people in the 20s, the age group with the largest increase in cases lately, she adds.

 “This pandemic is not over.
 Our actions have power and can save lives,” Dr. Wooten says.